Ryder (novel): Synopsis

 Ryder is an experimental novel and does not follow a linear narrative.
 The opening chapter, written in the style of the King James Bible, introduces the reader to Jesus Mundane, who is revealed later to be Wendell Ryder.
 This is followed by a description of the birth of Sophia Grieve Ryder, her marriages and infamy in nineteenth century American, and then the birth of her son, Wendell.
 Wendell and Sophia visit England, where Wendell meets Amelia, who returns with Wendell to America and marries him.
 Wendell invites another woman into the family house, a cabin on a farm.
-This woman, Kate, becomes Wendell's love and his second (common) wife.
+This woman, Kate, becomes Wendell's lover and his second (common) wife.
 Both Amelia and Kate bear Wendell children, and often fight and argue with one another.
 In one chapter Julie, eldest daughter of Amelia, is implied to have been raped.
 Doctor Matthew O'Connor (who also appears in Nightwood) is the family doctor.
 The novel features many digressions, often written in very stylised prose.